 Who Should Attend

-Members of the Finance community responsible at some level, for managing a firm’s AR asset (CFO’s, Controllers, Treasurers, Credit Directors/Managers)
+Members of the Finance community responsible at some level, for managing a firm’s AR assets (CFO’s, Controllers, Treasurers, Credit Directors/Managers).

 Why Should You Attend